mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_platform_earnings_refunds

-<p>You can see a list of the refunds belonging to a specific application fee.
+You can see a list of the refunds belonging to a specific application fee.
 Note that the 10 most recent refunds are always available by default on the application fee object.
-If you need more than those 10, you can use this API method and the <code>limit</code> and <code>starting_after</code> parameters to page through additional refunds.</p>
+If you need more than those 10, you can use this API method and the limit and starting_after parameters to page through additional refunds.

 <details><summary>Parameters</summary>